dm5tt/MeshtasticNode_BQ25185/README.md

 2. When configuring the device you should set the "Minimum Wake Interval" from 10 seconds to 1 second.

-3. *Switch Bluetooth and Wifi off!* They suck power like crazy.
+3. Switch Bluetooth and Wifi off!
+They suck power like crazy.

 ## Client Role

 This is more tricky as per default it doesn't switch into "Light Sleep" as several delays are blocking it.

 You also have to decrease "Wait Bluetooth Seconds" and "Screen on Seconds" to 1.

+Then configure is like a "Router".

 # Evaluation